-Roasted Salmon Stuffed With Herbs is infused with delicate herbs, lemon and wine to create a delicious main dish.
+Simple herb roasted salmon is infused with green herbs, lemon and wine to create a delicious main dish.
 Succulent, healthy and ready in 20 minutes.

-This roasted salmon recipe is on my regular meal rotation, especially in summer and fall when herbs are growing outside my patio door.
+This easy baked salmon recipe is on my regular meal rotation, especially in summer and fall when herbs are growing outside my patio door.
 I also make this dish regularly at room temperature as part of a buffet for family events because it’s pretty and so easy.

-- Make a full meal in one pan by adding Roasted Bok Choy and Broccoli.
-Place the salmon and all the veggies in a single layer on a large pan and roast everything at 425F for 10 minutes.
+Roast vegetables like Bok Choy and Broccoli with the salmon.
+Place the salmon and all the veggies in a single layer on a large baking sheet and roast everything at 425F/218C for 10 minutes.
 You can leave out the wine for this option if you prefer.
 You will need to chop the vegetables fairly small so they cook more quickly.

 Tailor To Your Taste

 - Instead of salmon, try trout, halibut or sea bass.

 - For weeknights, I use salmon fillets.
 When hosting a dinner, I use a side of salmon for a beautiful presentation.